The Bad Batch (2017)

 Vacuous and increasingly monotonous, The Bad Batch valiantly tries to create an arty mood piece where it re-purposes genre pastiche into some kind of statement on the broken human condition.
 Or something.
 The story is so thinly written and the characters are too blank to register.
 They’re archetypes at best, walking accessories, pristine action figures given life and camera direction.
 It’s flash and surface-level quirks with distressed art direction.
 It feels like it’s trying so hard to be a cult movie at every turn.
 I’m certain that, not counting Keanu’s cult leader, there might only be 100 words spoken in the entire film.
 I feel like The Bad Batch is going to be a favorite for plenty of young teenagers that respond to its style and general sense of rebellion.
 Until, that is, they discover movies can have both style and substance.

 Nate’s Grade: C-

-Posted on July 8, 2017, in 2017 Movies and tagged ana lily amirpour, diego luna, drama, dystopia, giovanni ribisi, horror, indie, jason momoa, jim carrey, keanu reeves, killers as leads, pretentious, suki waterhouse.
+Posted on July 8, 2017, in 2017 Movies and tagged ana lily amirpour, diego luna, drama, dystopia, giovanni ribisi, horror, indie, jason momoa, jim carrey, keanu reeves, killers as leads, suki waterhouse.
 Bookmark the permalink.
 1 Comment.